iantdwalker/SpotNewMusic/README.md

 # Version History
 v3.0 - TBD:
+-Improved the artist component in a few ways:
+*Squares replace circles with no image or text warping
+*It is now fully responsive
 -Improved the artist search results filtered list in a few ways:
 *It is now fully responsive
 *Larger set size for artist images that does not shrink on screen resizing